-In preclinical studies of TC-510, we observed enhanced signaling, increased proliferation, reduced exhaustion and improved in vivo efficacy against tumors with high PD-L1 expression.
-Based on these preclinical studies, we believe TC-510 can improve on the efficacy of gavo-cel in specific hostile solid tumor microenvironment settings and potentially expand into new solid tumor indications.

-We expect to share initial data from the Phase 1 portion of the Phase 1/2 clinical trial for TC-510 in the second half of 2023.
+Our next most advanced program is TC-510, our first enhanced TRuC-T cell targeting mesothelin-expressing solid tumors which incorporates a PD-1:CD28 chimeric switch receptor.
+In our preclinical studies of TC-510, we have observed functional improvements over gavo-cel including enhanced signaling, increased proliferation, reduced exhaustion and improved in vivo efficacy against tumors with high PD-L1 expression.
+Based on these preclinical studies, we believe we can improve on the efficacy of gavo-cel in specific hostile solid tumor microenvironment settings and potentially expand into new solid tumor indications.
+We anticipate filing an IND for TC-510 in the first half of 2022 and initial safety, efficacy and translational data from the Phase 1 dose escalation in the second half of 2022.